 (2) If there are a number of certificates of compliance in force covering an aquatic facility, they are to be read together, and, of any 2 certificates, the later prevails over the earlier to the extent of any inconsistency.

-(3) The EDPH may issue a certificate of compliance that is a consolidation of a number of certificates.
+(3) The Chief Health Officer may issue a certificate of compliance that is a consolidation of a number of certificates.

+[Regulation 13 amended: Gazette 10 Jan 2017 p.
+259.]

 14. Applying for a certificate of compliance

-(1) A person may apply to have a certificate of compliance issued by the EDPH for an aquatic facility, or a part of an aquatic facility.
+(1) A person may apply to have a certificate of compliance issued by the Chief Health Officer for an aquatic facility, or a part of an aquatic facility.

 (2) The application must be in the approved form.

+[Regulation 14 amended: Gazette 10 Jan 2017 p.
+259.]

 15. Issue of certificate of compliance

-(1) The EDPH may issue a certificate of compliance for an aquatic facility if satisfied that it has been constructed in accordance with the approval to construct the facility granted under Division 1.
+(1) The Chief Health Officer may issue a certificate of compliance for an aquatic facility if satisfied that it has been constructed in accordance with the approval to construct the facility granted under Division 1.

-(2) The EDPH may issue a certificate of compliance for an aquatic facility in respect of an alteration or extension of the facility if satisfied that it has been altered or extended in accordance with the approval to alter or extend the facility granted under Division 1.
+(2) The Chief Health Officer may issue a certificate of compliance for an aquatic facility in respect of an alteration or extension of the facility if satisfied that it has been altered or extended in accordance with the approval to alter or extend the facility granted under Division 1.

 (3) In the case of —